kosatnkn/catalyst/README.md

 ## Introduction

-For **version 3** of **Catalyst**, my main focus is to make it simple, clean (obviously) and upgradable.
+For **version 3** of **Catalyst**, my main focus is to make it simple, clean and upgradable.
 Looking back, these are the very things I struggled with in both previous versions.
 Especially upgradability.

 I have removed a substantial amount of code that I had passionately written for **Catalyst** over the years.
 In hindsight, I realized that I was just reinventing the wheel again and again, while better alternatives already existed.
 The more code I added for things like dynamic IoC container resolution, generalized DB transactions, and even logging and metric generation, the more opinionated **Catalyst** became.